2023-12 Dividend Income Report

 2011-08 $1878.52 $322.35 $254.56 $225.45

-Here is a table with the year-to-date amounts, the monthly amounts, and the three- and twelve-month moving averages for each July from 2011 through 2020:
+Here is a table with the year-to-date amounts, the monthly amounts, and the three- and twelve-month moving averages for each July from the beginning of my records through 2023:

 Month YTD Amount 3MMA 12MMA